engmaths/ddes-dte/content/posts/2025-12-08-dte-details.md

     -   Your referees should be academics who can comment on your academic ability and potential for research. **Do not put down Prof David Barton or Prof Eddie Wilson as referees.**

-    -   Supervisor suitability form: download the [partially completed supervisor suitability form](/ddes-dte/assets/supervisor-suitability-form.docx); complete this form (the four highlighted sections only) and submit with your application (might not be required).
+    -   Supervisor suitability form (submit under the Other Information section): download the [partially completed supervisor suitability form](/ddes-dte/assets/supervisor-suitability-form.docx); complete this form (the four highlighted sections only) and submit with your application.

-    -   Research proposal: submit a copy of this webpage (might not be required).
+    -   Research proposal: submit a blank PDF or a copy of this webpage.

-    -   Research training statement: submit a blank PDF (might not be required).

 ## Selection process